 Brought together by the life of a child, Ben and Esther become each other’s reason to change.

 This book started out well, with a bit of mystery and plenty of action from the storm.
 But, there were signals that I should have listened to, things that whispered, “Move along.
 This one is not for you.”
-(Love that phrase… click here to read Mary from Giving Up On Perfect’s post about it.)
+(Love that phrase… from Mary at Giving Up On Perfect.)
 I spent far too long trying to get into this book, and it just never really happened.
 Probably my biggest pet peeve was how everyone called Esther “doctor” most of the time, although she was actually a physician’s assistant.
 She even called herself “doctor.”
 No… just, no. Also, Ben had a diesel-powered generator in his basement.
 Really?!
 I know — picky, picky, but the entire book was like that for me.

 This may be an uplifting and happy book to some.
 Bo the dog was awesome.
 But honestly, this just wasn’t my style.